Plant cover crops to build soil between seasons

 Why It Works

-Cover crops prevent erosion, suppress weeds, and add organic matter when incorporated as "green manure."
-Legumes like clover and vetch fix atmospheric nitrogen through root nodules, enriching the soil without purchased fertilizer.
-Grains like rye produce extensive root systems that break up compaction and improve soil structure.
+Cover crops prevent erosion, suppress weeds, and add organic matter when turned in as green manure.
+Legumes like clover and vetch fix atmospheric nitrogen through root nodules, enriching soil without purchased fertilizer.
+Grains like rye produce extensive root systems that break up compaction and improve structure.

 Tips